ONSdigital/csvcubed/tests/stress/README.md

 ## Intro
 To stress test csvcubed, we use a tool called JMeter to run two separate test plans for the build command and inspect command respectively.
-The test plans are run consecutively via a bash script and follow broadly the same structure:
+The test plans are run sequentially (not in parallel) via a bash script and follow broadly the same structure:

 - Start running a performance monitor in the background
 - Generate a "maximally complex" CSV file with the number of rows the user has given as a parameter to the bash script.